Foot Pain While Snowboarding? Try This For Relief!

 Watch the version on Instagram HERE:

 Without a doubt, the most common problem to foot pain.
-Your boots are arguably the most important piece of equipment you own when snowboarding.
+Your snowboard boots are arguably the most important piece of equipment you own when snowboarding.
 They are the foundation to your riding and can make or literally break your day.
 I have clients who can only go on one run before they need to stop purely due from foot discomfort.
+Badly fitting boots can lead to foot pain, heel lift, and discomfort, emphasizing the importance of selecting boots that provide a snug, pressure-free fit.
 These are my suggestions to try with your boots:

 • Width